sanchitdilipjain/deploy-grafana-ec2/docs/index.md

     sudo yum update -y

-   - Now we will add a new entry in YUM respository to download Grafana
+   - Now we will add a new entry in the YUM repository to download Grafana

     sudo vi /etc/yum.repos.d/grafana.repo

-   - Copy below lines and paste as is in the grafana.repo
+   - Copy the below lines and paste as is in the grafana.repo

     [grafana]
     name=grafana